-Having said that, it is great paint and we recommend it as long as you don’t have to worry about your neighbours.
-We’re obviously big fans of black fence paint and used Black Ash for our fence but there are lots of other colours available, too.
+Having said that, it is great paint, and we recommend it as long as you don’t have to worry about your neighbours.
+We’re big fans of black fence paint and used Black Ash for our fence, but there are lots of other colours available, too.

 Why you shouldn’t use a paint sprayer to paint your fence

-Yes, it’s tempting to get quick results but there are lots of drawbacks to using a paint sprayer.
+Yes, it’s tempting to get quick results, but using a paint sprayer has many drawbacks.

 It’s inevitable that you’ll overspray with a paint sprayer.
-You have to be meticulous about the areas you cover to avoid paint ending up where you don’t want it.
+You must be meticulous about the areas you cover to avoid paint ending up where you don’t want it.

-You also can’t control the amount of paint you use as well which means that it’s more likely that paint will dribble through to your neighbour’s side of the fence.
+You also can’t control the amount of paint you use, which means that it’s more likely that paint will dribble through to your neighbour’s side of the fence.